Double motivation: Petrik twins push and inspire each other - Austin Daily Herald

 Double motivation: Petrik twins push and inspire each other

-Austin seniors and twin brothers Alex Petrik and Blake Petrik put on a solid showing in their final home track and field meet for the Packers at a quadrangular in Larry Gilbertson Track and Field Tuesday.
+Austin seniors and twin brothers Alex and Blake Petrik put on a solid showing in their final home track and field meet for the Packers during a quadrangular in Larry Gilbertson Track and Field Tuesday.

-The night ended with Alex handing off to Blake to close out the 4 x 400-meter relay and Blake did what he alway does, he tried to top his brother as he sprinted down the homestretch to give the Packers a second place finish.
+The night ended with Alex handing off to Blake to close out the 4 x 400-meter relay, which also featured Nicholas Asmus and Kaden Murley, and Blake did what he alway does — he tried to top his brother as he sprinted down the homestretch to give the Packers a second place finish.

 Earlier in the night, Blake finished third in the 400-meter run and Alex finished second in the 800-meter run.
 Blake and Alex have been teammates since they were seventh graders with the Packer cross country team, but they were running 5K races together long before that.